Ortus-Solutions/up-and-running-with-quick/SCHEDULE.md

 02:30 PM - Break
 02:45 PM - **EXERCISE:** Add future publishing feature using TDD and Quick 03:30 PM - Q&A
-    + When to not use Quick
-    + Migrating from ColdFusion ORM
 04:00 PM - Finish